mozilla/data-docs/src/concepts/choosing_a_dataset_mobile.md

 For more information on how telemetry is sent for iOS apps, see the [telemetry documentation][ios].

-Some telemetry is also sent by FirefoxReality and some non-Mozilla forks of our browsers.
-It is recommended that you filter on App Name to make sure that you are looking at only the app for which you want to analyze data.
+Some telemetry is also sent by non-Mozilla forks of our browsers.
+When consulting legacy telemetry, filter on app name to make sure that you are looking at only the app for which you want to analyze data.

 [fxlite]: https://github.com/mozilla-tw/FirefoxLite/blob/master/docs/telemetry.md
 [ios]: https://github.com/mozilla-mobile/telemetry-ios

-## Ping tables
+## Legacy ping tables

 Legacy (pre-Glean) mobile data is structured differently than desktop data.
 Instead of sending a `main` ping, mobile has provides the following key types of pings: